codelingo/docs/docs/clql.md

 `<cs.class`

 It consists of a single fact `<cs.class`.
-The namespace `cs`This fact is made up of a yield tag `<`, a lexicon id `cs`, and a fact name.
+The namespace `cs` indicates that it belongs to the C# [lexicon](lexicons.md), and the fact name `class` indicates that it refers to a C# class.

-The yield tag indicates which fact you want to return.
+The yield tag `<` determines which fact the query will return.
 Every query must have one (and only one) yielded fact.

-The lexicon id tells the CodeLingo backend how to analyse your repository.
-In particular, the csharp lexicon tells the backend to parse your code into an AST for static analysis.

-The fact name specifies the exact sort of you are interested in.
-Each lexicon has a set of associated facts, for example, you can also query `cs.int`, `cs.method`, etc. A full list of facts for a given lexicon is available with the `lingo list-facts <owner>/<lexicon>` command.

 <br />

 ### Facts with Properties

-It is rare that you are interested in all classes, or all methods as above.
-We can query for elements with specific properties like so:
+To limit the above query to match classes with a particular name, add a "name" property as an argument to the method fact:

 ```
 <cs.method:
   name: "myFunc"
 ```

 This query returns all methods with the name "myFunc".
-Note that the yield tag is still on the `method` fact - you can't return properties, only the elements they belong to.
-Also note that properties are not namespaces, as their namespace is implied from the fact they hang off.
+Note that the yield tag is still on the `method` fact - properties cannot be returned, only their parent facts.
+Also note that properties are not namespaced, as their namespace is implied from their parent fact.

+Facts with arguments are proceeded by a colon.

 <br />

 ### Floats and Ints

-Not all properties are strings, there are also floats and ints.
-This query finds all int literals with the value 8:
+Properties can be of type string, float, and int.
+The following finds all int literals with the value 8:

 ```
 <cs.int_lit:
   value: 5
 ```

-Similarly we can find a float with the value 8.7:
+This query finds float literals with the value 8.7:

 ```
 <cs.float_lit: